sangar82/sangar-scaffold-spark/README.rst

 - select 1:N (populate the form select with a existent Model)
 - upload images (with thumbnail creation and uploads rules)
 - upload files (with uploads rules)
+- hidden relational (It's a special element.
+Only one hidden relational by scaffolding is allowed.
+It will produce a form with relation 1:N linked with his parent form automatically)

 Each elements have a validations rules and the possibility to do this multilanguage.